aws-samples/aws-blockchain-node-runners/lib/solana/README.md

 1. A set of Base or Extended RPC Solana nodes are deployed within the [Auto Scaling Group](https://docs.aws.amazon.com/autoscaling/ec2/userguide/auto-scaling-groups.html) in the [Default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) continuously synchronizes with the rest of nodes on [Solana Clusters](https://docs.solana.com/clusters) through [Internet Gateway](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_Internet_Gateway.html). **Note that HA setup is not suitable for Consensus nodes.**
 2. The Solana nodes are accessed by dApps or development tools internally through [Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html).
 JSON RPC API is not exposed to the Internet to protect nodes from unauthorized access. dApps need to handle user authentication and API protection, like [in this example for dApps on AWS](https://aws.amazon.com/blogs/architecture/dapp-authentication-with-amazon-cognito-and-web3-proxy-with-amazon-api-gateway/).
-3. The Solana nodes use all required secrets locally, but store a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
+3. The Solana nodes use all required secrets locally, but optionally can store a copy in [AWS Secrets Manager](https://docs.aws.amazon.com/secretsmanager/latest/userguide/intro.html) as secure backup.
 4. The Solana nodes send various monitoring metrics for both EC2 and Solana nodes to Amazon CloudWatch.

 ## Additional materials